 Vinyasa Yoga is a form or a method of teaching Classical Yoga.
 It is the step by step study, practice and attainment of Yoga (unification) of Mind, Body and Breath into one harmonious experience.

 To explain the teaching approach of Vinyasa Yoga it is important to understand the practices of Yoga presented in Patanjalis Yoga Sutras and The Hatha Yoga Pradipika – amongst other important texts – which it embodies and teaches.

 Yoga – In its entirety, is the study, practice and application of the Eight – Limbed Path (Ashta – Anga) of Yoga gifted to us by Patanjali in his Yoga Sutras.
 The map of the eight limbed path deals with all of the elements of fundamental human suffering due to physical and mental ailments and unhelpful external influences from the world and societies we live in.
 By following this eight limbed path or map – little by little the suffering of human existence dissolves and a state of peace prevails.
-The system of Hatha Yoga is a three part process (maha yoga) whereby a set of tools as described in The Hatha Yoga Pradipika – (asana, kriya, pranayama, mudra, yantra, mantra and laya ) are used correctly and appropriately (avadhuta yoga) in the implementation of the steps of Patanjalis eight-fold path.
+The system of Hatha Yoga is a three part process (maha yoga) whereby a set of tools as described in The Hatha Yoga Pradipika – (asana, kriya, pranayama, mudra, yantra, mantra and laya ) are used correctly and appropriately in the implementation of the steps of Patanjalis eight-fold path.
 If practiced diligently this path leads towards the unification of the two opposing solar and lunar energies of sun (ha) and moon (tha) – hatha – which is the state of samadhi or Raja Yoga (royal union) and mental clarity and peace.